Preventing and relieving homelessness

-Private Rented accommodation is one of the main options available to both prevent and relieve homelessness as it can provide more choice for individuals and households to stay in certain locations and it can usually be quicker to secure than other forms of accommodation.
+Private rented accommodation is one of the main options available to both prevent and relieve homelessness.
+It can provide more choice for individuals and households to stay in certain locations and it can usually be quicker to secure than other forms of accommodation.

-The Housing Options Team has a dedicated Private Sector Liaison Officer who’s tasked with working with individual landlords and letting agencies operating in the borough and to provide suitable alternative accommodation options.
-We also have an established landlord offer and landlord accreditation scheme which rewards landlords who maintain their accommodation to a higher standard.
+Our Private Sector Liaison Officer works with landlords and letting agencies to find suitable alternative accommodation options.
+We have an established landlord offer and landlord accreditation scheme which rewards landlords who maintain their accommodation to a higher standard.

-If a suitable property is found either by you or your housing officer but help is needed to secure it we can potentially assist you to make an application to Cheshire East Emergency Assistance which can be used to pay for the deposit on a property and furniture or our Homelessness Prevention Fund.
+If a suitable property is found either by you or your housing officer but you need help to secure it, we may be able to help you apply for Cheshire East Emergency Assistance.
+This can be used to pay for the deposit on a property and furniture or our Homelessness Prevention Fund.

 Social rented accommodation